chendaniely/2018-05-30-dspg_git/README.md

 - use `git checkout MY_BRANCH_NAME` to go to that branch.
 - look at where things are with `status` or `log --oneline --all`

-- an automatic merge happens when you edit a file in different locations
+- An automerge happens when you edit a file in different locations